pu2clr/SI4735/examples/SI47XX_03_OLED_I2C/README.md

 #### __ABOUT DIGITAL pin 13 and INPUT PULL-UP on Arduino Pro Mini, UNO or similar:__
 This pin has a LED and a resistor connected on the board.
 When this pin is set to HIGH the LED comes on.
 If you use the internal pull-up resistor of the pin 13, you might experiment problem due to the drop voltage caused by the LED circuit.
+If this occurs in your project you can do:
+  *  use the pin 14.
+This pin is the A0 (Analog).
+But you have to refer it by 14 to use it as a digital pin (just change 13 by 14 on the sketch examples);
-If this occurs in your project, change the circuit to use external pull-up on pin 13.
+  *  change the circuit and sketch to use external pull-up on pin 13;
+  *  remove the LED or resitor connected to the led from the board.

 __Click [here](https://youtu.be/7Sg4z8tDSA8) to see a video about this example__.